ministryofjustice/help-with-prison-visits-asynchronous-worker/README.md

 ## Database

 The application requires a MS SQL database instance, configured with an async worker user.
 See [here](https://github.com/ministryofjustice/apvs/tree/develop/database) for details.

+## Notify

+The application sends email notifications using the Notify service.
+In order to utilize the Notify Worker you will need Notify credentials.
+See [here](https://www.gov.uk/government/publications/govuk-notify/govuk-notify) for details on setting up a Notify account, and config.js for the environment variables to set.